Estimated reading time: 7 minutes

 The first is their own experience as a volunteer.

-Things like how well the communication process was, did the training prepare them well for their volunteer role; did they have everything they needed to perform their job tasks, etc.
+Things like how well the communication process went, whether the training prepared them well for their volunteer role, whether they had everything they needed to perform their job tasks, etc.

 The second perspective is how the needs of the people they served were met.

-For example, if the volunteer worked at the summer vacation bible school, what did they learn from interacting with parents who dropped their children off?
+For example, if the volunteer worked at the summer vacation Bible school, what did they learn from interacting with parents who dropped off their children?

 If they heard the same complaints, then perhaps there is something broken in the process that needs to be fixed.

-Volunteers are the first point of contact and hear direct responses, whether it be of gratitude or comments of dissatisfaction about something – volunteers get exposed to information that the organization needs to know.
+Volunteers are the first point of contact and hear direct responses, whether gratitude or dissatisfaction with something – they are exposed to information the organization needs to know.

-Following up with volunteers after a big event can provide information that can be used to improve the event and the people it serves.
+Following up with volunteers after a big event can yield insights to improve the event and the people it serves.

 4. Small-Group Meetings